Who is Part of the Team?

 Mrs Helen Redford-Hernandez - Headteacher

-I have been the headteacher of Hungerhill School in Doncaster for the last four years.
+I have been the Headteacher of Hungerhill School in Doncaster for the last five years.
 Hungerhill School is a mixed comprehensive (11-16 years) with more than 1100 students.
 It is a high performing school, having been graded as outstanding in October 2012.
-The school continues to secure exceptional outcomes with all groups of children making outstanding progress.
-Last year, the school secured Teaching School as well as National Support School status.
+The school continues to secure exceptional outcomes with all groups of students making outstanding progress in 2015.
+The school secured Teaching School as well as National Support School status.
 Designated as a National Leader of Education and Pupil Premium Reviewer, I also support a number of secondary and primary schools through the Teaching School Alliance, Partners in Learning.

 mrs lucie pond